numical/style-ext-html-webpack-plugin/README.md

 Basic Usage
 -----------
-The plugin must be added to the webpack config as both a plugin *and* as the final loader for the CSS assets you wish to be
+The plugin must be added to the webpack config as both a plugin *and* as the loader for the CSS assets you wish to be inlined:
-inlined:

 ```javascript
 module: {